Partial data inverse problems for the Hodge Laplacian: Statement of results

 \begin{theorem} Let $M$ be a CTA manifold, and let $Q$ be a $L^{\infty}$ endomorphism of $\Lambda M$.
 Define $\Gamma_+ \subset \partial M$ to be a neighbourhood of $\partial M_{+}$.
 Suppose $u \in H^2(M, \Lambda M)$ satisfies the boundary conditions

 for some smooth endomorphism $\s$ independent of $h$.
 Then there exists $h_0$ such that if $0 < h < h_0$,

 \end{theorem}

 Note that Theorem \ref{ABCCarl} is actually Theorem \ref{RBCCarl} with $u$ replaced by $*u$, and vice versa.
 Therefore it suffices to prove Theorem \ref{ABCCarl} only.
 It is also worth noting that the Carleman estimates are proved for CTA manifolds in general, with no restriction on either the dimension, the conformal factor, or the transversal manifold $(M_0,g_0)$.
-Theorems \ref{RBCCarl} and \ref{ABCCarl} are extensions to the Hodge Laplace system of the Carleman estimates in ~\cite{KSU} and ~\cite{Ch2}, respectively.
+Theorems \ref{RBCCarl} and \ref{ABCCarl} are extensions to the Hodge Laplace system on CTA manifolds of the scalar and Euclidean Carleman estimates in \cite{KSU, Ch2}.

+Finally, we sketch the main ideas in the proofs of the theorems and highlight the new features in our approach.
+The main difficulty in proving the Carleman estimates is the fact that the standard integration by parts argument, which gives a useful Carleman estimate for scalar equations with Dirichlet boundary condition \cite{KSU}, results in complicated boundary terms when one is dealing with a system of equations (see Proposition \ref{CarlemaInitialForm}).
+The Fourier analytic methods of \cite{Ch2} will be crucial in handling these boundary terms.
+We first prove Theorem \ref{ABCCarl} for $0$-forms (i.e.\ scalar equations) by adapting the Euclidean arguments of \cite{Ch2} to the manifold case.
+After an initial estimate for the vectorial boundary terms in Proposition \ref{ABCbndryterms}, Theorem \ref{ABCCarl} is proved for $k$-forms by induction on $k$.
+The proof of the Carleman estimates is long and technical, due to the work required to simplify and estimate the boundary terms.